Graded and Filtered Fiber Functors on Tannakian Categories: Proof of the main theorem

-First we prove Theorem \ref{MainTheorem} in case $S=\Spec(k')$ for some overfield $k'$ of $k$ and $\CT=\Rep[G]$ for an affine smooth group scheme $G$ over $k$.
-As explained above, we assume that $\forget\circ\phi=\omega_0$.
-We will show that in this case $\phi$ is splittable already over $S$.
-We will use the following result from SGA 3: \begin{theorem}[{\cite[XVII.5.1.1]{SGA3II}}] Let $U$ and $H$ be two group schemes of finite type over $k$.
+First we prove the following result, which is a special case of Theorem \ref{FFFZLocSplittable}: \begin{theorem} Let $\CT=\Rep[G]$ for an affine connected smooth group scheme $G$ over $k$.
+Let $\phi$ be a filtered fiber functor on $\CT$ over $S=\Spec(k')$ for some overfield $k'$ of $k$ satisfying $\forget\circ\phi=(\omega_0)_S$.
+Then $\phi$ is splittable. \end{theorem} We will use the following result from SGA 3: \begin{theorem}[{\cite[Th\'eor\`eme XVII.5.1.1]{SGA3II}}] Let $U$ and $H$ be two group schemes of finite type over $k$.
 If $U$ is unipotent and smooth and $H$ is of multiplicative type and connected, then every exact sequence